 Examples of courses in this major:

-A course that uses project assignments to teach the application of visual graphic communication techniques as well as functional art production and printing processes.
+A course that uses project assignments to teach the application of visual graphic communication techniques as well as functional art production and relationships between audience, content, and context.

 The individuals who will challenge you to learn: